-Skills
+Skills:

-- Possessing specialist and general academic skills that match the requirements of the relevant labour market.
-E.g. (but not limited to) the charting and analyzing of legal, practical and strategic problems, and the drawing up of (legal) opinions, letters and court documents. - Ability to carry out scholarly legal research independently, particularly with a view to a scholarly career. - Ability to present the results of scholarly legal research clearly and persuasively, both verbally and in writing (including the methodological principles thereof), both to an audience of clients (or at least the public at large), as to an audience of lawyers, i.e. judges, attorneys, in-house counsel, legislative lawyers and other third parties.
+- Possessing specialist and general academic skills that match the requirements of the relevant labour market. - Ability to carry out academic legal research independently, particularly with a view to an academic career. - Ability to present the results of academic legal research clearly, both verbally and in writing, including the methodological principles. - Ability to become quickly familiar with new developments in the field, particularly in specialist disciplines.